UzKhan2/ESE-345-Project/README.md

 # ESE-345-Project-Part-1
-Using the firts two bits of the select input you determine which of three instruction types to perform.
+An ALU unit that performs a variety of computations.
+Utilizing the first two bits of the select input you determine which of three instruction types to perform.
+A 00 or 01 means that you perform an immediate load of certain bits of select into a specific position in the destination register.
+A 10 means you'll be computing R4 instructions, which are a multiplying combination followed by addition or subtraction.
+Lastly, 11 refers to an R3 instruction which is the most diverse class of instruction varying from NOP, comparisons, and logical operations, to rotating bits.